 For aspiring forensic scientists in the Garden State, there is a startling array of crimes to solve.
-By illustration, Business Insider found that Newark is the most dangerous city in New Jersey (NJ) as of 2016, according to FBI data.
-Newark witnessed 39 murders in 2017 as well as 1,205 instances of violent crime and 3,020 instances of property crime (FBI.gov 2017).
+By illustration, Business Insider found that Newark was the most dangerous city in New Jersey (NJ), according to FBI data.
+Newark witnessed 57 murders in 2019 as well as 1,742 instances of violent crime and 4,618 instances of property crime (FBI 2019)—the latest figures available as of July 2024.
 As a result, there are ample opportunities for forensics professionals.

-To learn more about the career outlook for forensic science and accredited forensic science schools in NJ, read on.
+Read on to learn more about the career outlook for forensic science and accredited forensic science schools in NJ.

 So where can forensic science professionals in NJ seek work?
-The New Jersey State Police (NJSP) has a state-of-the-art Office of Forensic Sciences, which comprises four regional crime labs and a DNA processing facility.
-These have been accredited by the ANSI-ASQ National Accreditation Board (ANAB) and offer services such as drug testing, toxicology, trace evidence analysis, forensic serology, and three DNA testing units: nuclear DNA, mitochondrial DNA, and Combined DNA Index System (CODIS).
+The New Jersey State Police (NJSP) has a state-of-the-art Office of Forensic Sciences comprising four regional crime labs and a DNA processing facility.
+These have been accredited by the ANSI National Accreditation Board (ANAB) and offer services such as drug testing, toxicology, trace evidence analysis, forensic serology, and three DNA testing units: nuclear DNA, mitochondrial DNA, and Combined DNA Index System (CODIS).
 Additionally, the New Jersey Regional Computer Forensics Laboratory (NJRCFL) employs forensics professionals and provides digital forensic services to law enforcement upon request.

 The NJRCFL also boasts a wealth of training courses in subjects such as the seizing and handling of digital evidence; the forensic tool kit for investigators; image scan training; cell phone KIOSK (CPIK) training; and DVR best practices.
 More opportunities in forensic science may be found at traditional job posting sites such as Monster, SimplyHired, LinkedIn, and CareerBuilder, as well as facilities such as Burlington County Forensics Lab or employers listed through the New Jersey Civil Service Commission.

-Since working in forensic science can often be stressful, it may be advisable to seek out professional networking.
-One standout organization is the New Jersey Association of Forensic Scientists (NJAFS), which offers seminars in topics such as Terrorism & Weapons of Mass Destruction.
+Since working in forensic science can often be stressful, seeking professional networking may be advisable.
+One standout organization is the New Jersey Association of Forensic Scientists (NJAFS), which offers seminars on topics such as Terrorism & Weapons of Mass Destruction.
 Additional societies and associations of interest for NJ forensic scientists include:

 Finally, there is an abundance of specializations within the realm of forensic science.
-In fact, the American Academy of Forensic Sciences designates several specialties within forensic science, including anthropology, criminalistics, digital & multimedia sciences, engineering sciences, jurisprudence, odontology, pathology & biology, psychiatry & behavioral science, questioned documents and toxicology.
+The American Academy of Forensic Sciences designates several specialties within forensic science, including anthropology, criminalistics, digital & multimedia sciences, engineering sciences, jurisprudence, odontology, pathology & biology, psychiatry & behavioral science, questioned documents, and toxicology.

 In the toxicology specialty, as an example, forensic scientists are uniquely trained in identifying controlled substances using scientific processes such as chromatography, spectrophotometry, infrared (FTIR), mass spectrometry, nuclear magnetic resonance imaging (NMR), and x-ray spectroscopy.
 Another specialty to consider is wildlife forensic science, ideal for environmentalists or animal welfare advocates seeking to protect vulnerable species in diminishing natural areas.
-Perhaps one of the fastest growing specialties is digital & multimedia sciences, boasting growth in part given the recent explosion of cybercrime, digital fraud, and other sensitive data leaks.
+Perhaps one of the fastest-growing specialties is digital & multimedia sciences, boasting growth partly given the recent explosion of cybercrime, digital fraud, and other sensitive data leaks.

 The AAFS also lists some common places of employment for forensic science professionals such as laboratories, police departments, crime labs, medicolegal death examiner offices, universities, hospitals, district attorney offices, regional or state agencies, and federal agencies (e.g., Drug Enforcement Administration (DEA), the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), FBI, etc.).